jist99/celluar-life/README.md

 An implementation of Particle Life using Cells

 # Using Sample Inputs
-A selection of sample inputs reflecting the cases analysed in the "Results" section of the report are avalible in the saved_sates directory.
+A selection of sample inputs reflecting the cases analysed in the "Results" section of the report are avalible in the saved_states directory.
 To run these simply load the files in using the provided interface as shown below.

 Notes: